Chapmip/micropython-stm32-examples/README.md

 ### `c3.flash_basic()`

-Flash the red LED on and off five times by writing the ODR bit high then low
+Flash the red LED on and off five times by writing the ODR bit high then low.

 ### `c3.flash_simpler()`

-Flash the red LED on and off five times by toggling the ODR bit (exclusive-or)
+Flash the red LED on and off five times by toggling the ODR bit (exclusive-or).

 ### `c3.flash_bsrr()`

-Flash the red LED on and off five times using the BSRR registers to set and reset the I/O port bit
+Flash the red LED on and off five times using the BSRR registers to set and reset the I/O port bit.

 ### `c3.led_button()`

-Reflect the state of the user button on the red LED (pressed = on) in a continuous loop (interrupt with `<CONTROL-C>`)
+Reflect the state of the user button on the red LED (pressed = on) in a continuous loop (interrupt with `<CONTROL-C>`).

 ## [`c4.py`](/c4.py) — Universal Asychronous Receiver Transmitter (UART)